FOLLOW US

 You should also read FCDO’s overall travel advice and safety and security advice.

 You must get a permit to travel to Tibet and the Tibet Autonomous Region (TAR) through a specialist travel agent in China.
 You must also travel on an organised tour.
-The Chinese authorities sometimes stop issuing travel permits without notice or restrict travel to Tibetan Autonomous Prefectures (TAP) in neighbouring provinces, even if you have a permit.
-Check with tour operators or travel agents and monitor this travel advice and other media for information.
+The Chinese authorities sometimes stop issuing permits without notice or restrict travel to Tibetan Autonomous Prefectures (TAPs) in neighbouring provinces, even if you have a permit.
+Check with tour operators or travel agents and other media for information.

-You must get permission to take photographs in Buddhist monasteries.
+You must ask before you take photographs in Buddhist monasteries.

-The ability of the British Embassy Beijing and British Consulates in China to provide consular support in the Tibet Autonomous Region is limited.
+The ability of the British Embassy to help British nationals in the TAR is limited.

 Xinjiang Uyghur Autonomous Region

-There has been violent unrest in Xinjiang which has caused deaths and there are also allegations of the use of lethal force to disperse protests.
+Violent unrest in Xinjiang has resulted in deaths.
+There are allegations that police use lethal force to disperse protests.

 The Chinese authorities have a significant security presence throughout Xinjiang, both as a visible demonstration of state control and to respond quickly and harshly to any unexpected demonstrations or outbreaks of violence.

-There have been widespread arbitrary arrests and extra-judicial detention in Xinjiang, mainly affecting the local population, particularly Uyghurs and other ethnic minorities.
+There have been widespread arbitrary arrests and extra-judicial detentions in Xinjiang, mainly affecting the local population, particularly Uyghurs and other ethnic minorities.
 You may be at increased risk if:

 • you’re of Turkic descent